HERRD Kids Learning Portal

 How do I sign up for the HERRD Kids Learning Portal?

 Families can sign up via our website.
-Once you’ve created an account and selected a membership, you’ll have access to our June workshops and resources.
+Once you’ve created an account and selected a membership, you’ll have access to one term of workshops and resources.
+No long-term membership lock-ins.
 Please sign up with a parent's name, then register each child inside the portal.

 How often are workshops held?

-In Term 2, we’re offering about 20 workshops and activities.
-Most sessions run from Monday to Wednesday.
+Our Term 4 program will be released soon.
+Term 1 2026 will run for 8 weeks, including orientation week, 7 weeks of live workshops, and a bonus catch-up week (week 9).
+Most sessions run from Monday to Thursday.
 You’ll receive a Calendar at sign-up with the current schedule (please note, session details may change).

 What time zone are the workshops in?

-All workshop times are listed in AEST (Sydney time).
-Please adjust for your local state or territory.
+All workshop times are listed in AEST (Brisbane time).
+Please adjust for your local state or territory, including daylight savings.
 If you save an event to your Google Calendar, it should automatically convert to your local time zone.

 Are the workshops live or pre-recorded?

 Most workshops are live and interactive, allowing kids to participate, ask questions, and connect with others.
-Some workshops or sessions may be recorded and available for later viewing.
+Many workshops or sessions may be recorded and available for later viewing.

 What age groups are the workshops designed for?